ansys/openapi-common/doc/source/index.rst

 Supported Authentication Schemes
 --------------------------------
-The core library supports API servers configured with no authentication, API Key, Client Certificates and Basic authentication.
+The core library supports API servers configured with no authentication, API Key, and Basic authentication.
 Windows users can also use Windows Integrated Authentication to connect to Kerberos enabled APIs with their windows credentials, and NTLM where it is supported.

 Linux users can make use of Kerberos authentication via the ``[linux-kerberos]`` extra, this will require a working installation of either MIT Kerberos or Heimdal, as well as some platform specific build steps.
 It will also require a